ros2/demos/action_tutorials/action_tutorials_py/README.md

 ```

 Within the `goal_response_callback`, if the goal is accepted, the goal result is requested asynchronously.
-A callback is registered for receiving the goal request:
+A callback is registered for receiving the result:
 ```python
 self._get_result_future = goal_handle.get_result_async()